IES 6 IES 6:

 Professional accounting education program

-Programs designed to support aspiring professional accountants to develop the appropriate professional competence by the end of initial professional development.
-They may consist of formal education delivered through degrees and courses offered by universities, other higher education providers, IFAC member bodies, and employers, as well as workplace training.
+Programs designed to support aspiring professional accountants to develop the required level of professional competence by the end of initial professional development.
+They may consist of formal education delivered through degrees and courses offered by universities, other higher education providers, IFAC member organizations, and employers, as well as workplace training.

 Professional competence

-The ability to perform a role to a defined standard.
+The ability to perform a role to a required standard.

 Professional judgment